avine/formation-angular-base/doc/workbook/public/01_getting_started.md

 ### Visual Studio Code Extensions

-If you use VSCode as your IDE, install the following extensions in addition, to improve your developer experience:
+If you use VSCode as your IDE, install the following extensions to improve your developer experience:

 - [Angular Language Service](https://marketplace.visualstudio.com/items?itemName=Angular.ng-template)
 - [ESLint](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint)